 Prosecutors have talked about how there were many contradictions and inconsistencies in Michelle Troconis's interviews with detectives.
 On the other hand, given how many threats and lies the detectives attacked Michelle with, is that so surprising?
 According to Attorney Mark Sherman, a criminal defense attorney in Stanford, "Police can say whatever they want and there are no consequences."
 Taylor Hartz of the Hartford Courant reports further, "Police are allowed to lie to suspects during interrogations to gather evidence..."
 I can imagine that if you have any mental health disability or physical problem such as a lack of sleep or are under a great deal of stress, with people aggressively attacking you verbally, lying to you and tripping you up verbally, you could end up saying all sorts of off the wall remarks.

-(As an aside, it is worth noting the point Taylor Hartz further makes that lying to anyone under 18 was made illegal in 2023.
+(As an aside, it is worth noting the point Taylor Hartz further makes that lying to anyone under 18 during a police interrogation in CT was made illegal in 2023.
 Slowly, but surely, people are waking up to the fact that these tactics are simply no good.)

 So when these investigators were lying and misrepresenting facts to Michelle Troconis, what were they doing?
 They were implementing The Reid Technique, a method of interrogation developed by John E. Reid in the 1950s and currently used as a standard in police departments around the country.
 (Yes, I know, a 74 year old technique).

-This technique is notorious for the fact that 29% of wrongful convictions were the result of false confessions elicited by The Reid Technique.
+This technique is notorious for the fact that 29% of wrongful convictions in criminal cases were the result of false confessions elicited by The Reid Technique.
 In fact, what is interesting about The Reid Technique is that the first time the technique was used, it elicited a false confession.
-In 1955, in Lincoln, Nebraska, John Reid was able to get a suspect, Darrel Parker, to confess to killing his wife.
-Even though he recanted his confession the next day he was convicted and sentenced to life in prison.
+This took place In 1955, in Lincoln, Nebraska, when John Reid was able to get a suspect, Darrel Parker, to confess to killing his wife.
+Even though Parker recanted his confession the next day, he was convicted and sentenced to life in prison.
 However, later on, another man confessed to the crime.
 Parker sued the state and received $500,000 in compensation.

 Despite this miserable failure at the start in the use of this technique, Reid continued on to write a book on his approach which was published in 1962 entitled "Criminal Interrogations and Confessions".
 Miranda warnings, made the law in 1966, were actually instituted in order to respond to the abuses of the Reid Technique.